The CheSSE project logo, link to frontpage

 It is not always possible, necessary, or desirable to eliminate a risk completely.
 Several other measures can be taken, such as scaling down quantities and concentrations.
 Ideally, an activity should be modified so that there is no, or a reduced, need for personal protective equipment (PPE) as a control measure.
 PPE, such as eye protection, gloves, coats or aprons, and safety screens, is considered as the last line of defence in risk assessment.

 Regardless of the activity, reduction of risk should be the first control measure you consider.
+Consider the didactic purpose of the activity.
 Is there an alternative activity, method, or chemical that is less hazardous that still meets the desired teaching or learning outcomes?

 Use of Fume Cupboards